LynnLy/KIAT_F1/README.md

 ### aseQTL : QTL using allele specific expression as the phenotype
 **aseQTL_subset.rmd** uses 100 randomly sampled SNVs to do 1000 permutations on, for calculating LOD thresholds.

+To do:
+examine technical variance in DE genes called by edgeR but not sleuth (done but not reported yet)